...on Television: It's Clarkson on TV

 On Christmas Day 2020, a revival of the show was broadcast, with Jeremy Clarkson hosting a review of the year's television.
 A second episode was broadcast on 2 April 2021 with a series following in July 2021.
 Now produced for ITV by Expectation Entertainment, the series has moved away from featuring as many foreign television clips (such as Japanese game show Endurance) as its predecessors, with British dramas such as White House Farm, Quiz and Des critiqued alongside English-language shows on streaming services, such as Love is Blind and Selling Sunset.

 Transmissions

-No full series was aired between 1985 and 1988, in 1991, 1992, 1994 and 1997; however special episodes were often broadcast.
+No full series was aired between 1985 and 1988, and in 1991, 1992, 1994 and 1997; however, special episodes were often broadcast.